andyxdev/mazlogic-properties/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👥 Authors
 - **Andile Mazibuko** - *Initial work* - [@andyxdev](https://github.com/andyxdev)

 ## 🙏 Acknowledgments

-- Spring Boot community for excellent documentation
-- Angular team for the powerful framework
-- Bootstrap for responsive design components
 - PostgreSQL for reliable database management

 ## 📞 Support